 Belfair is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Washington.
 With a population of 3,936 people and two constituent neighborhoods, Belfair is the 140th largest community in Washington.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Belfair is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Belfair is a town of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Belfair who work in office and administrative support (13.27%), management occupations (9.45%), and maintenance occupations (7.96%).
+Overall, Belfair is a town of service providers, construction workers and builders, and sales and office workers.
+There are especially a lot of people living in Belfair who work in office and administrative support (14.82%), management occupations (10.51%), and food service (7.69%).

-One of the nice things about Belfair is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Belfair is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Belfair in 2010 was $21,648, which is lower middle income relative to Washington, and middle income relative to the rest of the US.
-This equates to an annual income of $86,592 for a family of four.
+The per capita income in Belfair in 2010 was $25,523, which is middle income relative to Washington and the nation.
+This equates to an annual income of $102,092 for a family of four.
 However, Belfair contains both very wealthy and poor people as well.

-Belfair is a somewhat ethnically-diverse town.
+Belfair is a very ethnically-diverse town.
 The people who call Belfair home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Belfair residents report their race to be White, followed by Black or African-American.
+The greatest number of Belfair residents report their race to be White, followed by Asian.
 Belfair also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.33% of the town’s residents.
-Important ancestries of people in Belfair include German, English, French, and Dutch.
+People of Hispanic or Latino origin account for 22.35% of the town’s residents.
+Important ancestries of people in Belfair include German, Irish, English, French, and Norwegian.

 The most common language spoken in Belfair is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Polish.